Updated: 5 days ago

 Whilst research shows you do not get anything less for your time with video-sessions compared with in-person sessions (read more here); microphone, sound and video issues are the most likely culprits.
 Ensure your settings are optimised.

-If you have any further questions or are unsure about any part of the booking process - feel free to drop me an email or telephone message and I will get back to you as soon as I can.
+If you have any further questions or are unsure about any part of the booking process - feel free to drop me a message via my contact form and I will get back to you as soon as I can.
 I have been using video-counselling since 2018, text-based and telephone since 2015.

 Best regards, Sophie